luca-montaigut/Colorstrap/README.md

 # [ColorStrap](https://colorstrap.herokuapp.com/)

-Colorstrap is a simple color picker for [Bootstrap](https://getbootstrap.com/) who generate a css file with your color on native Bootstrap code or an overlay for use with [Bootswatch](https://bootswatch.com/) themes.
+Colorstrap is a simple color picker for [Bootstrap](https://getbootstrap.com/) who generate a css file with your colors on native Bootstrap code or an overlay for use with [Bootswatch](https://bootswatch.com/) themes.

 Visit on https://colorstrap.herokuapp.com/